Open Studio Gallery

 Today the seas are changing.
 Ocean currents are slowing down, sea levels are rising and new geopolitical struggles are forming at sea.
 This of course is posing a host of problems but also offers possibilities – possibilities for new (geo)political configurations beyond nation states, new ecologies, possibilities for setting out to sea experimenting with new floating life forms.

-The exhibition Floatonomy, produced for Open Studio in Toronto, comprises a series of prints (produced at Open Studio), photographic work and written notes that all deal with the relationship between ocean and shoreline – be it the circular one around the island, the vertical one between water level and shoreline, or the horizontal one formed by concrete embankments – and the dream of floating outside the lines drawn up by authorities.
+Floatonomy comprises a series of prints, photographic works, and written notes that deal with the relationship between ocean and shoreline – be it the circular one around the island, the vertical one between water level and shoreline, or the horizontal one formed by concrete embankments – and the dream of floating outside the lines drawn up by authorities.